AlenaGM/grid-exercise/README.md

 # Grid-Exercise

-A basic grid-layout made as an exercise on 6th week of studying at [ITGirlSchool].
+A basic grid-layout, exercise on 6th week of studying at [ITGirlSchool].

 <br>